Aloulou22/Medical_Chatbot/README.md

 ## Overview

 Medical-Chatbot is a Streamlit-based web application that allows users to interact with a medical chatbot powered by an advanced language model (LLM) and a vector knowledge base.
-The goal is to provide accurate and contextualized responses based on indexed medical documentation.
+The goal is to provide accurate responses based on indexed medical documentation.

 ## Key Features